You don’t need to completely understand glass performance technology, but you should know that you have options.

 When purchasing a window, most homeowners think about the type of operation they want—casement, double hung, glider, etc. They also consider the color and maybe even how a window’s aesthetics complement the architectural style of their home.
-But often, very little consideration is given to the glass itself.
+But often, very little consideration is given to the glass performance itself.
 Many people don’t even know they have an option of choosing one type of glass over another.
 Here is a helpful guide about the performance of glass, glass types, and the various glass options.
-Whether building a new home, remodeling, or considering replacement windows, this article will give you a better understanding about which window glass will be best for your home.
+Whether building a new home, remodeling, or considering replacement windows, this article will give you a better understanding about which replacement window glass will be best for your home.

 Two Panes Are Better Than One

 While glass objects were being made as early as 2500 BC, glass windows did not become a standard feature in the average home until the 17th century.
 For the next 300 years, windows were constructed with a single pane of glass, which worked fine for letting in sunlight, providing views, and preventing wind and rain from entering a home, but one pane was not effective at keeping homes warm in the winter or cool in the summer.
 In the 1950s, residential glass manufacturers started combining two panes of glass separated by a small air space.
 The motionless air between the panes acted as an insulator and reduced the buildup of condensation in the winter.
 This new technique decreased the dependence on storm windows but was just the beginning of the improvements to come.

 Low E Coatings Block Radiation